Closed manifolds with transcendental L2-Betti numbers: Structure of the groups

 This is equivalent to solving whether an element $x\in\integers_2^{\oplus\G}$ belongs to $V_{F_l,I}$.
 This can be done as follows (provided $I$ is recursive):

 The function $x$ is finitely supported on $\G$ with values in $\integers_2$.
-Consider, as in the proof of Lemma \ref{lem:normalform}, its restriction to the coset $C:=g\langle s_1\rangle$ and form the support interval $[gs_1^{-1},\sigma_g^r=gs_1^d]$ as in Lemma \ref{lem:normalform} (we choose $g$ in its coset appropriately).
+Consider, as in the proof of Lemma \ref{lem:normalform}, its restriction to the coset $C:=g\langle s_1\rangle$.
+Assume this restriction is non-zero and form the (minimal) support interval $\{gs_1^{-1}, gs_1,\ldots,gs_1^d\}$ as in Lemma \ref{lem:normalform} (we choose $g$ in its coset appropriately).
+Because we can solve the word problem in $\G$, we can compute all these non-empty support intervals for the different cosets of $\langle s_1\rangle$.